carter-thaxton/oresat-firmware/src/f4/app_ax5043_simplex_tx /source/README.md

 # App-specific Source

-This has analog devices radio AD7030-1 files
+This contains AX5043 specific files

 Put any .h or .c files (besides main.c) you want to compile with your app in here.
 They will automatically build when you run make.